-Although many, myself included, extol the virtues of Hydra as being a pristine step back in time, I can't help but feel the phrase and its implication does a disservice to the creativity inspired by the atmosphere of this small rocky island that over centuries has not only looked forward but has led the way both artistically and politically on an international level.
+Although many, myself included, extol the virtues of Hydra as being a pristine step back in time, I can't help but feel the phrase and its implication does a disservice to the creativity inspired by the atmosphere of this small rocky island, as over centuries, Hydra has not only looked forward but has led the way both artistically and politically on an international level.

 In the 16th century, the island began to be settled by refugees from the warfare between the Ottomans and Venetians.
 Its naval and commercial development began in the 17th century, and its first school for mariners was established in 1645.
 Many refugee families were originally from the Peloponnese mainland and Athens, they brought with them an entrepreneurial spirit.
 Hydriot ship owners provided transport in the region and later when they started in commerce they amassed huge fortunes.
 At this point they had disposable income to spend on higher education for their families and to 'import' artisans, craftsmen and artists to decorate their 'status symbol' homes.